-It was discovered that pelargonidin-3-O-glucoside acts as an anti-inflammatory agent by suppressing the NF- κ B pathway in an experimental model of osteoarthritis.
-In this way, the inflammation and cartilage damage can be reduced as well as the progression of osteoarthritis (77).
+It was discovered that pelargonidin-3-0glucoside acts as an anti-inflammatory agent by NF-κB pathway suppressing the experimental model of osteoarthritis.
+In this way, the inflammation and cartilage damage can be reduced as well the progression as osteoarthritis (77).
 Petunidin prevented bone mass loss in a RANKL-induced osteopenic mice model (67).
-Cyanidin-chloride (CC) and cya-3-glc, can regulate bone homeostasis, but the literature data regarding their specific role in osteoclastogenesis are controversial.
-According to Cheng and associates (78), CC inhibits osteoclastogenesis, hydroxyapatite resorption, and RANKL-induced signal pathways in vitro and protects against OVX-induced bone loss in vivo.
-Other data indicate that, in high dosage (> 10 μg/ml), cyanidins suppresses osteoclastogenesis and OCs fusion, but at low dosage (< 1 μg/ml) the effect is opposite (79).
-Moreover, cya-3-glc improved OBs proliferation and up-regulated OCN gene and protein expression, mainly via ERK1/2 pathway (68).
+Cvanidin-chloride (CC) and cva-3-alc. can regulate bone homeostasis, but the literature regarding their specific osteoclastogenesis are controversial.
+According to Cheng et al. (78), CC inhibits osteoclastogenesis, hydroxyapatite resorption, and RANKL-induced signal pathways in vitro and protects against OVXinduced bone loss in vivo.
+Other data indicate that, at high doses (> 10 μg/ml), cyanidins suppress osteoclastogenesis and OCs fusion, but at low doses ($< 1 \mu g/ml$) the effect is the opposite Moreover, improved OBs cya-3-glc proliferation and up-regulated OCN gene and protein expression, mainly via the ERK1/2 pathway (68).

 The application of flavonoids, including ACNs, in the field of BTE is becoming an increasingly attractive way to promote bone healing.
 Their role, in addition to protecting cells from oxidative stress, is also reflected in the promotion of proliferation and osteogenic differentiation of MSCs (80).
-Attempts to incorporate flavonoids into different types of biomaterials in order to promote bone defects' healing have proven to be more than successful.
-Their beneficial effect is reflected in the increase in osteogenic and angiogenic markers' expression, activation of Wnt signaling pathway and reduction of inflammatory factors' levels (34).
+Attempts to incorporate flavonoids into different types of biomaterials to promote bone defects' healing have proven to be more than successful.
+Their beneficial effect is reflected in the increase in osteogenic and angiogenic markers' expression, activation of the Wnt signaling pathway and reduction of inflammatory factors' levels (34).